eight04/end2end/README.md

 end2end
 =======
-A css framework build with AngularJS.
+A front-end framework built with AngularJS.

 Demo page
 ---------